angelica26/Bobs-Burgers-Trivia-Game/README.md

 Simply click [here](https://angelica26.github.io/Bobs-Burgers-Trivia-Game/) to play.

-This trivia game was created with HTML, CSS, and JavaScript/jQuery and was an exercise in using timer functions and using dynamic same page content.
+This trivia game was created with HTML, CSS, and JavaScript/jQuery.
+Enjoy!